alaurent101/ROMS_OAE/README.md

 ## River file

 The alkalinity addition is set with a time series and is added as an extra river in the river forcing file (the last one).
-The i/j indices of the extra river are also set in the input file ```./User/External/reduced_bgc.in``` along with the vertical layers where release occurs.
+The i/j indices of the extra river are also set in the input file ```./User/External/reduced_bgc.in``` along with the vertical layers where the release occurs.

 ## Test forcing files

-The model can be run for a 1 month test using the Halifax Harbour set up in July 2017 (constant addition from July 2).
-The forcing files are available from Zenodo and the setup provided in the files listed above.
+The model can be run for a 1-month test using the Halifax Harbour set up in July 2017 (constant addition from July 2).
+The forcing files are available from Zenodo and the setup is provided in the files listed above.
 In this example feedstock is released from Tufts Cove in the Halifax Harbour.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.16423337.svg)](https://doi.org/10.5281/zenodo.16423337)